Quick Guide to Effective Tenant Screening in Maryland

 Among a landlord’s most important decisions is to properly screen tenants.
 Once you get interest from your rental advertisement, choosing a great applicant is the key to a successful rental property.

-Since choosing the right tenant for your properties is so important, we advise that a Maryland landlord develops a process for screening tenants to make the process thorough and the same for every candidate.
-You’re trusting whichever tenant you choose to keep your Maryland rental business reasonably well-maintained, so a detailed tenant screening process allows you to make the most well-informed decision possible.
+Since choosing the right renter for your properties is so important, we advise that a Maryland landlord develops a process for screening tenants to make the process thorough and the same for every candidate.
+You’re trusting whichever applicant you choose to keep your Maryland rental business reasonably well-maintained, so a detailed tenant screening process allows you to make the most well-informed decision possible.

 What’s Considered a Quality Tenant?

 The right tenants naturally make timely rent payments and maintain your unit in good condition.
-The factors to look for during a tenant screening are:
+The factors to look for during an applicant screening are:

 1. Reliable tenants who can afford the rent so you are not left with unpaid rent or late payments